Frequently Asked Questions

 When are practices?

-Each team will have one or two practices per week throughout the season (most weeks will be two practices), at the discretion of team coaches.
-Most regional teams will have one practice on Sunday and one practice on a weeknight.
-National teams will typically practice two weeknight practices.
+Each team will have one or two practices per week throughout the season (most weeks will be two practices).
+Our goal is to have our Semi-Regional and Regional level teams practice on Mondays and Wednesdays and our Semi-National and National level team practice on Tuesdays and Thursdays (12 Black and 13 Purple have practiced on M/W in the past).
 Practices are generally 2-2.5 hours in length.
 The specific days and times each team will practice will be determined after teams have been formed.
 Keep a close watch on our NEWS tab for updated team schedules.

-Will there be Open Gyms time for extra practice?
+Will there be Open Gyms time and other opportunities for extra practice?

 Yes.
 There are official and unofficial open gyms during the season.
-Official open gyms are the nights where we have an ECJVC coaching staff member at Next Level or Martin to direct the volleyball activities (such as form teams, mini tournaments, game play, etc.).
+Official open gyms are the nights where we have an ECJVC coaching staff member at Martin to direct the volleyball activities (such as form teams, mini tournaments, game play, etc.).
 These official open gym dates will be announced at a later date.
-Unofficial open gyms are days where there is no staff member there to conduct the volleyball activities.
+Unofficial open gyms are days where there is no staff member there to conduct the volleyball activities; they are just there to observe and keep athletes safe.
 Players arrange with other friends to go play volleyball, work on a specific skill, workout, etc. any time they want to, as long as the courts aren’t being used.
+We also will offer free skill clinics to our current members throughout the travel season.

 Are there any private lessons for the players to get extra work with a coach?